We facilitate responsible and sustainable solutions for global trade.

-With our pan-African reach and experienced teams, we are able to deliver a wide range of practical consultancy services that allow clients to draw upon our knowledge of local capabilities and culture which better aid implementation of international codes of practice and trade certifications.
+With our pan-African reach and experienced teams, we are able to deliver a variety of practical, client-specific social consulting services that draw upon our knowledge of local capabilities and culture to develop innovative and targeted supply chain solutions that move beyond compliance.

 Download Consultancy overview (PDF)